 You may be surprised to learn that, unlike a W-2 form received from your employer, no taxes are withheld from the income you earn on your own business.
 Because you are self-employed, your income is subject to a 15.3% self-employment tax.
 This tax covers your required contributions to Social Security and Medicare, and you also have to account for ordinary Federal taxes on the net income you earn.
 This means, depending on your total tax situation, you’ll be taxed at a rate of 15%-40%, depending on your gross profits.
 Remember, good record-keeping is key!

 3. File the tax form – Once you have calculated your net profit from your business, estimated taxes need to be paid to the IRS on a quarterly basis.
 These payments are due: April 15, June 15, September 15 and January 15 for the current year.
 These payments satisfy your liability requirements with the IRS and keep you from paying additional penalties on taxes you already owe.
-Pay your quarterly liability with Form 1040-es, which looks like this:
+Pay your quarterly liability with Form 1040-ES.

 If you need help, please feel free to book us for any and all tax questions you may have.